Research Projects

 Funding notice:

-The KI4BoardNet project is funded by the Federal Ministry of Education and Research (BMBF).
+The KI4BoardNet project is funded by the Ministry of Research, Technology and Space.